os-climate/sostrades-dev-tools/docs/source/README.md

  If this commands are not working fix docker and docker-compose installation before to continue

 ### 3.2 Visual Studio Code (VSCode) installation
-VSCode settings have been written in dedicated files during execution of PrepareDevEnv.sh (in a previous step).
+VSCode settings have been written in dedicated files during execution of `PrepareDevEnv.sh` (in a previous step).

 The following command can be run to install VSCode :
 ```
 sudo snap install --classic code
 ```

-In order to benefit from VSCode settings, type the following command in the "sostrades-dev-tools" directory, at the same level than the "./vscode" (hidden) folder (or models/ and platform/ visible directories) :
+In order to benefit from VSCode settings, type the following command in the `sostrades-dev-tools` directory, at the same level than the `./vscode` (hidden) folder (or `models/` and `platform/` visible directories) :
 ```
 code . &
 ```